alandoyle/alandoyle.com/content/en/posts/2023-05-27-new-searxng-docker-image.md

 # What ports does the image use?

-The SearxNG image only needs one port.
+The SearXNG image only needs one port.
 Port 8080, the alternative HTTP port.

 | Port       | Description           |
 |------------|-----------------------|